Dividing Property During a Divorce

 The clearer the distinction between your inheritance and shared property, the stronger your case for protecting it.

-• Both parties must sign voluntarily.
+• Both parties sign voluntarily.

-• Full financial disclosure must be provided.
+• Full financial disclosure is provided.

-• The terms must be deemed fair and reasonable.
+• Terms are fair and reasonable.

 If you have a prenuptial or postnuptial agreement, consult an experienced attorney to ensure its terms are enforceable and provide the protection you intend.